Maps4HTML/MapML-Proposal/README.md

-*   Follow the HTML Design Principles to create HTML elements and attributes that allow authors to create dynamic, usable and accessible Web maps about as easily as they can embed an image, a video or a podcast today.
+*   Define the means to allow authors to create dynamic, usable and accessible Web maps about as easily as they can embed an image, a video or a podcast today.
 *   Define and embed accessibility of map feature and location information into HTML for use by screen readers and other assistive technology.
 *   Define and design security of map information considerations into the Web platform.
 *   Define the markup to create mapping mashups that doesn’t necessarily require scripting or detailed mapping server technology knowledge i.e. that can be accomplished about as easily as linking to a document.